ThiagoMaria-SecurityIT/Python-For-Security-Information/README.md

 - **Safe for work/research**: No offensive tools or exploits.
 - **Practical focus**: Scripts are designed for real-world defensive use cases.
 - **Learning-friendly**: Clean code with explanations (not all codes have explanations) for security newcomers.

+### Tutorials
+Looking for step-by-step guides and tutorials?
+➡ Check out my other repository for tutorials: https://github.com/ThiagoMaria-SecurityIT/Tutoriais

 ## About the Author